anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Reason and free inquiry are the only effectual agents against error.
+Quote: All the great things are simple, and many can be expressed in a single word: freedom, justice, honor, duty, mercy, hope.

-By: Thomas Jefferson
+By: Winston Churchill